- How Do I...

 - Only hire Green Gardeners, and certified IPM pest control companies.
 Reduce lawn area and use native plants that are pest resistant and drought tolerant.

-- Make landscapes water-friendly with green infrastructure, such as: permeable pavers, rain barrels, rain gardens, and bioswales.
+- Make landscapes water-friendly with green infrastructures, such as permeable pavers, rain barrels, rain gardens, and bioswales.

 - Pick up after your pets.
 Scoop your dog’s poop and properly dispose of it.